richm/linux-system-roles-aide/README.md

 * The AIDE databases from the remote nodes are stored in a central directory on the controller node
 * It runs AIDE integrity checks on the remote nodes
 * It updates the AIDE databases and stores them on the controller node

-## How does the role do that?

-* The role is controlled by using role variables
-* If you run the playbook without specifying any role variable the role will change nothing on your remote nodes
-* To execute some supported use cases you need to explicitly specify one or more of the following variables

 ### Available tags to control and use the role